CourseReps/ECEN452-SP18/Students/DivyaNAcharya/Lab9_Completed/README.md

 ## Conclusion
 - Patch Antenna design was understood and implemented in this lab.
 The design is simple and quick to implement and good results can be obtained even with copper tape.

+## Hindsight
+- Should have used a slightly smaller length of the patch to get resonance at 3GHz

+## Reflection
+- Understanding implementation of Quarter Wave matching was interesting and something that only lab could have explained.